Whistler's Father: Plot

+Cultural references

+Lisa mentions sharing the spotlight like on the television series South Park, but realizes Trey Parker does all the work.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a C stating, "There are weeks where evaluating a latter-day Simpsons is simply a numbers game.
 Absent an inherently interesting premise, guest star, plotline, or performance, watching an average Simpsons these days means totting up what fringe benefits you can find, subtracting things that either underwhelm or actively piss you off, and determining relative worth.
 ‘Whistler’s Father,’ being genuinely average across the board, seems to call for such a formulaic judgement."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He stated that the episode is filled with one-liners and sight gags but not a classic.

 "Whistler's Father" scored a 1.3 rating with a 5 share and was watched by 2.91 million people, making it Fox's highest rated show of the night.